Afnan-Aldhahri/Erlang/Recources/Concurrent Programming.md

 #### Creating Processes

- To run concurrent code, we have to create more processes.
+ To run concurrent code, we have to create **more than one process**.

- we do this by spawning a process using the spawn(Module, Function, Arguments) BIF(built in function).
+ we create process by spawning a process using the spawn(Module, Function, Arguments) BIF(built in function).

- The spawn BIF returns a process identifier as a pid.
+ The spawn BIF returns a process identifier as a **pid**.

 Once spawned, a process will continue executing and remain alive until it terminates.

-Two way the proccess can be tirminated :
+**Two way the proccess can be tirminated :**

-1- If there is no more code to execute, a process is said to terminate normally.
+1- Terminate normally : if there is no more code to execute .

-2-  if a runtime error such as a bad match or a case failure occurs, the process is said to terminate abnormally.
+2- Terminate abnormally : if a runtime error such as a bad match or a case failure occurs.

-We can use the shell command ' i() ' to find out what the currently executing processes in the runtime system are doing.
+To find out what the currently executing processes in the runtime system are doing , we can use the shell command ' i() ' .

 It will print the process identifier, the function used to spawn the process,

-the function in which the process is currently executing, as well as other information .
+and the function in which the process is currently executing.

 #### Message Passing